mooss/godefarig/README.md

 `cmake ..`

 `make -j6 gltest`
-(the -j6 option is only here to make the compilation time shorter on multicore machines)
+(the -jX option is only here to make the compilation time shorter on multicore machines, with X being the number of threads used)

 ## Usage